omarr321/TownsEngine/docs/exampleStorys/EX2.md

 start = .CreateStart
 start.addTitle "Example Story #2"
-start.addDesc "This is the first example story" start.addText "You wake up in your bed"
+start.addDesc "This is the first example story"

+> Creates the first scene
+firstScene = .CreateScene
+firstScene.addText "You wake up in your bed"
 > Creating the options for the start scene start_o1 = .CreateOption start_o1.addText "Get up"